 Arrangements must be made with department internship coordinator.

-An opportunity fo students to carry out individualized study relating to the field of accounting under the supervision of a member of the accounting faculty.
+An opportunity for students to carry out individualized study relating to the field of accounting under the supervision of a member of the accounting faculty.

 This course will provide a foundational understanding of business, the various types of business organization, the key functional areas of business and how these functional areas are interconnected.
 Crucial skills such as use of technology, team-building, information literacy and communication will be emphasized.
 In addition, the course will provide an overview of contemporary business issues such as ethics and globalization.
 A major course goal is to enable students to gain a basic understanding of career opportunities particularly in relation to the areas of specialization within the Manning School of Business undergraduate curriculum.

-All students are required to take this course if they have fewer than 30 earned credits
+All students are required to take this course if they have fewer than 30 earned credits.
+This course is open only to students in Business Administration.

 The primary goal of this seminar is to assist students in the overall assessment of their overall cooperative education experience.
 Through facilitated small group discussion, individual consultation and hands on practice, students will have an opportunity to identify and articulate their technical and professional skills, and explore how these skills and their co-op employment might be translated and leveraged into future work environments and their academic program at UML.